alkoclick/alkoclick.github.io/words/Dotfiles.md

 ## Self-containerize

 The entire repo actually packs itself into a neat container, so you can have a working environment on-the-go, e.g for debugging Kubernetes clusters or running online IDEs.
 This builds on every push.

-The container has some functionalities removed, such as dconf/gsettings (it doesn't have an interface) and key pairs (it's temporary)
+The container has some functionalities removed, such as dconf/gsettings (it doesn't have an interface) and key pairs (it's temporary).

 ## Parameterizing

 Some values, like user email and name are customizable via Terraform variables.
 This allows for e.g separation between work and personal emails.

-# Getting started

-You need to run `./first_time.sh` once, then the rest should just be terraform plan/apply cycles.